graik/autotesting/README.md

 The main features are:

-  * fully automatic collection of test cases from your package (without registration)
+  * fully automatic discovery of test cases from your package (without registration)
   * filtering and grouping of test cases by 'tags' and sub-packages
   * run all or selected tests using `testing.py` as a script or ...
   * ... execute tests of a given module by simply executing this module
   * test variables are pushed into global name space for interactive debugging
+  * other tools supporting standard unittest will still work (e.g. WingIDE still identifies and runs `testing.AutoTest` classes as `unittest` instances)

 This testing module was originally developed for the biskit python library (https://github.com/graik/biskit) where we have been happily using and improving